 When my son and I were invited on a press trip to Raleigh, North Carolina, I was so interested in experiencing the various family-friendly attractions in the area.
-Although I’d been to North Carolina in the past for a very short visit, I really hadn’t experienced everything that they have to offer.
-During this recent trip, my son and I were only there for a weekend visit, but we were so impressed with all of the fantastic activities for families.
+Although I’d been to North Carolina in the past for a very short visit, I really hadn’t experienced everything that they have to offer, especially for families.
+During this recent trip, my son and I were only there for a weekend visit, but we were so impressed with all of the fantastic Raleigh kids activities.
 Here are some things to do with kids in Raleigh, North Carolina.

-Disclosure: We attended this trip at no cost.
+Disclosure: We attended this Raleigh with kids press trip at no cost.
 All opinions are my own.
 This post contains affiliate links.
 A click through or purchase through one of these links may result in a small commission paid to us.

 Located right in downtown Raleigh, the North Carolina Museum of Natural Sciences is a fabulous and completely free museum (fees do apply for some special exhibits and movies).
 Two buildings comprise the museum – the Nature Exploration Center and the Nature Research Center.
 With so much to see, you could easily spend the day here.
 We started our visit with lunch at the Daily Planet Cafe, which is located in the newer building (the Nature Research Center).
 This is not your average museum cafe, however!
 It features delicious, fresh, and local cuisine, including fish tacos and quinoa/avocado salad.

 After lunch, we explored the Nature Research Center.
 This 80,000 square foot building offers kids the opportunity to do some hands-on exploration.
 My son especially loved learning about animals in the naturalist center, which houses preserved specimens, fossils, furs, and so much more.